 Lemon Rice and Curd Rice

 Yes!
-Pizza is an easy go to food that you can cook during the pandemic.
+Pizza is one of the easy go-to nutritious foods with long shelf life that you can cook during a pandemic.
 Here is how;

-Base: Mix a teaspoon each of yeast and sugar with half a cup of water.
+Base: Mix a teaspoon of yeast and sugar with half a cup of water.
 Once it is frothy add 2 ½ cup flour, a little salt, and 1 ½ tablespoon oil and make the dough.
-Keep it in room temperature for 5-6 hours.
-Divide it into balls, spread it in the shape of a pizza base and keep it in a freezer.
+Keep it at room temperature for 5-6 hours.
+Divide it into balls, spread it in the shape of a pizza base, and keep it in a freezer.

 Sauce: Add pureed tomato to saute ginger garlic, cover it and cook properly.
 Once it is thick, add Italian herbs.
 After cooling, transfer it to a jar and refrigerate.
 You might have already stored the vegetable with a longer shelf life as well as the canned veggies.

 On the day you decide to bake the pizza, thaw the base and sauce, layer them and add veggies and mozzarella cheese.
 Isn’t that simple?
-Use whole wheat flour instead of refined flour and use less yeast and keep it to rise for a longer time. you have your easy, healthy, go to pizza.
+Use whole wheat flour instead of refined flour and use less yeast and keep it rising for a longer time. you have your easy, healthy, go-to pizza.

 Smoothies, buttermilk and lassi

-Put the seasonal, long lasting fruit that you have stored to a blender.
+Put the seasonal, long-lasting fruit that you have stored in a blender.
 Add milk and honey.
 Blend it well to get a thick paste.
-If you are using a citrus fruit, skip the milk part and add black salt and a pinch of cumin powder.
-Another option is beating curd with honey/a little sugar to make sweet lass
+If you are using citrus fruit, skip the milk part and add black salt and a pinch of cumin powder.
+Another option is beating curd with honey/a little sugar to make a sweet lass

 Who recommends the use of less than 30% of the total energy intake of which only less than 10% should be saturated.
 Hence avoid red meat which is rich in unsaturated fat.
 If you are using red meat, trim excess fat.
 This applies to poultry as well.
 Try to use skinless poultry.